linkhero31/hello-world/README.md

 # hello-world

-yo this is a test so i can acutally know how to use this
+yo i am learning C# right now, doing this sick tutorial so i know how to do all this stuff